Belgians urged to work from home as EU infections soar

 In Croatia, where infections also broke records on Friday, public gatherings were limited from 100 to 50 people from this weekend.

-"If the number of infections continue rising ... we will also introduce digital certificates for entering bars, restaurants or fitness centres," interior minister Davor Bozinovic said.
+"If the number of infections continue rising ... we will also introduce digital certificates for entering bars, restaurants, or fitness centres," interior minister Davor Božinović said.

 The effectiveness of vaccines was waning over time and people needed top-up jabs, Maltese health minister Chris Fearne said this weekend.

-"A booster shot will be offered to everyone aged over 12," he added.
+"A booster shot will be offered to everyone aged over 12," he said.